 History of All India Tennis Association

-Established in March 1920, the All India Lawn Tennis Association (AILTA) was formed at Lahore.
 It was the organisation that governs all kinds of Tennis related activities in India.
-The AILTA became the apex or the controlling body in India, was responsible for arranging all the table tennis matches and tournaments in India.
-Gaining fame, the organization expanded and formed Provincial Associations which are today known as State Associations.
-These associations were affiliated to former organization, AILTA.
-In early 1980s the name of the association changed to All India Tennis Association.
-From the beginning of the 1990s tennis in India started getting a new look.
-The financial position of the Association has enriched considerably.
+The AILTA became the apex or the controlling body in India.
+In the early 1980s, the name of the association changed to All India Tennis Association.
+From the beginning of the 1990s, tennis in India started getting a new look.
 The Association founded a full-fledged modern National Stadium at Delhi

 with a seating capacity of 5000 spectators in 1996.

-The first President of the AILTA was a British member of the Indian Civil Service (ICS) named Mr. Samuel Perry O'Donnell and he was elected President in the first AGM.
+The first President of the AILTA was a British member of the Indian Civil Service (ICS) named Mr. Samuel Perry O'Donnell.
 The first AGM of the AILTA also took the decision to hold the annual "All India National Championships" at Allahabad

-It decided to participate in the internationally acclaimed Davis Cup competition, as well.
+.
+It was decided to participate in the internationally acclaimed Davis Cup competition.
 The AITA organised the Inter Provincial Tournament for the first time in 1922 and this yearly competition had been a regular feature till the eve of World War II in 1939.

 's South Club, popular as 'the cradle of the game in the country' in 1946.